monos-corp/monos-corp.github.io/README.md

 ![GurasuraisuMK](https://github.com/user-attachments/assets/e13475bc-ea23-4c7a-b9a0-2b51c2ffed54)
 # Gurasuraisu Mocha
-Gurasuraisu GitHub Pages

-## What is Gurasuraisu Mocha?
-Gurasuraisu Mocha is an Ambient display with clock and weather.
+Ambient display with clock, weather and advanced features without tracking you or displaying ads.

 ## Contributions
 We welcome contributions to Mocha!
 Here's how you can get involved: